nd-dsp-lab/web3db-backend/reverse_proxy/README.md

 - Docker and Docker Compose installed
 - SSH private key for accessing the remote server
 - Remote server must allow SSH connections and port forwarding
+  - Set "GatewayPorts yes" in `/etc/ssh/sshd_config`
+  - Restart SSH service: `sudo systemctl restart sshd`
+- (Optional) Nginx installed to manage incoming requests with standard ports
+  - Site config file in `/etc/nginx/sites-enabled/`, and a soft link in `/etc/nginx/sites-available/`
+  - `sudo ln -s /etc/nginx/sites-enabled/reverse_proxy /etc/nginx/sites-available/reverse_proxy`
+  - This container can update the nginx config automatically
+- Local services running on the host machine to forward traffic to
+- Security group rules of the remote server must allow incoming traffic on the specified ports if Nginx is not used (AWS settings)

 ## Quick Start